 The Facts

-Dennis Herrera will retire in December, ending his run as SFPUC general manager, according to the Standard.
-The SFPUC runs San Francisco's drinking water, wastewater, and power systems.
+Dennis Herrera will retire at the end of the year, ending his tenure as SFPUC general manager, according to The San Francisco Standard and the San Francisco Chronicle.

 The Context